ionStici/react-router/README.md

 1. The `router` configuration (array containing object routes).
 2. A `Layout` component that wraps all the routes (optional).
-3. An optional `useHash` flag for hash-based routing.

 ```jsx
 import RouterProvider from './Router';